- Select your language and “Other / Travel Support” as your country

 WHAT IS THE UNITED STATES' ‘SAFE THIRD COUNTRY’ ASYLUM AGREEMENT WITH GUATEMALA?

-Under an agreement announced on July 26th, asylum seekers who travel through Guatemala on their way to the United States would be returned to Guatemala and forced to seek protection there.
+- Under an agreement announced on July 26th, 2019, asylum seekers who travel through Guatemala on their way to the United States will be returned to Guatemala and forced to seek protection there.
+Before this policy, those seeking asylum from violence or persecution in their home countries were allowed to remain in the U.S. while a judge hears their case.

-This would largely block Salvadorans and Hondurans from receiving asylum in the United States, and large numbers of asylum seekers from around the world who travel by land to the U.S. border after flying to South America.
+This policy largely blocks Salvadorans and Hondurans from receiving asylum in the United States, and large numbers of asylum seekers from around the world who travel by land to the U.S. border after flying to South America.
 Instead, only Mexicans and Guatemalans would be able to seek protection at the U.S.-Mexico border.

 According to a copy released by the Guatemalan government, the agreement would not apply to children who arrive at the border alone and would remain in effect for two years.